bisohns/search-engine-parser/docs/supported_engines.md

 <tr>
 <td>Google</td>
 <td>No need for further introductions.
 The search engine giant holds the first place in search with a stunning difference of 65% from second in place Bing.
-According to the latest netmarketshare report (November 2018) 73% of searches were powered by Google and only 7.91% by Bing.\n\tGoogle is also dominating the mobile/tablet search engine market share with 81%<td>
+According to the latest netmarketshare report (November 2018) 73% of searches were powered by Google and only 7.91% by Bing.
+Google is also dominating the mobile/tablet search engine market share with 81%</td>
 </tr>

 <tr>